 Time spent in nature is associated with reduced stress and numerous health benefits.
 Connecting kids with nature can also help instill a lifelong love of nature and a feeling of responsibility for the environment.
 Fortunately, there's no shortage of green space in our area, and hiking is a great activity that can be enjoyed in all kinds of weather.
 So fill your water bottle, lace up those sturdy shoes, and choose your preferred setting, be it lake, woods, or waterfall.
 Read on for details!

 Please note that some of the destinations or activities listed below may be closed or canceled during the COVID-19 shut-down.

 Read Wildlife Sanctuary - Rye

-One of my personal favorites is the Read Wildlife Sanctuary in Rye.
-The 179 acres offers 3 miles of trails winding through forests, fields and along the shore.
-Explore wildlife in their natural habitat and visit the Nature Center to learn more.
-You might want to bring along the binoculars as the sanctuary has been recognized by the National Audubon Society and you are sure to see a variety of birds along your travels.
-The sanctuary is open daily from dawn to dusk.
-The Nature Center is open Tuesday-Saturday, 9am-4pm, though their website says 9am-5pm.
-Unfortunately, we weren't able to get through to someone to confirm the Center's hours.
-The Edith G. Read Wildlife Sanctuary is part of Rye Playland and their parking fees apply.
-Click here for schedule of parking fees.
+The 179 acres offers three miles of trails winding through forests, fields, and along the shore.
+Explore wildlife in their natural habitat, and visit the Nature Center to learn more.
+Bring binoculars, if you have, as the sanctuary has been recognized by the National Audubon Society as an "important bird area."
+The sanctuary is open daily from dawn to dusk, and The Nature Center's hours are Tuesday-Saturday, 9am-5pm in spring and fall.
+Because the sanctuary is part of Rye Playland, the same parking fees apply (in the off-season, parking is free).
 A county park pass is not required.
-Sorry, no pets allowed.
+Pets not allowed (except for service animals).

 Cranberry Lake Preserve - North White Plains